devopsfranco/retirement/EVALUATION.md

 4. **Adopt a Continuous Improvement Approach**:
    - Gradually refactor problematic areas while maintaining existing functionality.
    - Use tools like ESLint and Prettier to enforce consistent coding standards.
+   - Regularly review and update the codebase to align with evolving project requirements.

 ---

 ### Conclusion

 Rebuilding the codebase entirely in JavaScript is **not recommended**.
 The current TypeScript implementation provides significant advantages in terms of type safety, maintainability, and scalability.
-By addressing the identified anti-patterns and refactoring the codebase, the project can achieve higher code quality without sacrificing the benefits of TypeScript.
+Recent updates have addressed key anti-patterns and improved modularity, further strengthening the codebase.

-The recommendation is to **continue using TypeScript** and focus on proper refactoring to resolve existing issues.
+The recommendation is to **continue using TypeScript** and focus on ongoing refactoring to resolve remaining issues.
+This approach aligns with the project's goals and ensures long-term maintainability and developer productivity.